The sales process

 4. Post-sales service

 Post-sales service involves providing support for customers who have bought a product or service from a business.
 For example, a business might provide assistance to a customer who has bought a new computer and needs help using it.
 Alternatively, post-sales service may involve dealing with complaints efficiently when a product or service is faulty or does not meet customer expectations.
-Many retailers do this by providing an online service, eg a chat facilityA live chat function on a business' website that allows customers to communicate with a sales or customer service representative in real time. with customer service personnel, where questions and problems are dealt with quickly.
+Many retailers do this by providing an online service, eg a with customer service personnel, where questions and problems are dealt with quickly.

 Businesses can build positive customer relationships by seeking feedback and acting on feedback from customers.
 Businesses may gather this feedback using traditional methods, eg questionnaires, or newer methods, eg social media.
 Access to the internet and new technologies means that businesses can receive feedback from customers quickly and can also respond quickly to complaints and other issues.